Lamar Institute of Technology

-Lamar Institute of Technology (LIT) is a public technical school in Beaumont, Texas.
-LIT was formerly a part of Lamar University, but became a separate institution when the university joined the Texas State University System in 1995.
+Lamar Institute of Technology is a public technical school in Beaumont, Texas.
+It was formerly a part of Lamar University, but became a separate institution when the university joined the Texas State University System in 1995.

 History

 Lamar Institute of Technology was chartered in 1949 when the Lamar College Bill was passed.
 The bill was sponsored in the Texas Legislature by State Representative Jack Brooks and Senator W.R.
 Cousins, Jr. of Beaumont.
-LIT began as the Division of Vocations within Lamar College.
+The institute began as the Division of Vocations within Lamar College.
 The division became the Lamar School of Vocations in 1955.
 In 1971, the division began awarding associate's degrees.

 In 1972 it expanded its offerings and was renamed as the College of Technical Arts within Lamar University, which had achieved full university status.

 In 1990, all of Lamar University's two-year programs were combined into the Lamar University Institute of Technology.
 When Lamar University was absorbed into the Texas State University System in 1995, the Institute of Technology became independent.
 In 1999, the school was renamed the Lamar Institute of Technology by the Texas Legislature.